 Earth, Wind, Fire, Water Zoom Sessions

 The Nordic Network of Crafts Associations (NNCA) and Galleri F 15 organised Earth, Wind, Fire, Water Zoom Sessions.
 The sessions were associated with the 44th edition of Tendenser Earth, Wind, Fire, Water - Nordic Cotemporary Crafts curated by Randi Grov Berger at Galleri F 15 in Moss, Norway, and the newly released craft anthology also titled Earth, Wind, Fire, Water edited by Randi Grov Berger and Tonje Kjellevold (published by arnoldsche ART PUBLISHERS).
-The three publicly open sessions took place in August, September and October 2020 and centered around different themes that are being brought forward and discussed in the exhibition and the anthology.
+The three publicly open sessions took place in August, September and October 2020 and centred around different themes that are being brought forward and discussed in the exhibition and the anthology.
+The programme consisted of live sessions only, the sessions were not recorded.

 Session 1: Posthumanist and Post-Anthropocentric Perspectives on Contemporary Craft